-The DPM mandate made no commitment as of a minimum share of investment in transitional and enabling activities in the sense of the EU Taxonomy for transitional activities and for enabling activities.
+The DPM mandate has no investment in taxonomy-aligned activities and, therefore, has no investment in transitional and enabling activities in the sense of the EU Taxonomy Regulation.

 How did the percentage of investments that were aligned with the EU Taxonomy compare with previous reference periods?